lindseysim/templatize/README.md

 Options given in a `render()` call will overwrite those set in an interface created with `Templatize.from()`.

 The one exception is custom delimiters for an interface created from `Templatize.from()`.
 In such a case, the original template and any provided partials are preprocessed.
-NWhen calling `render()` on the interface with provided options, the delimiters will not take effect except on any newly provided partials with those options.
+When calling `render()` on the interface with provided options, the delimiters will not take effect except on any newly provided partials with those options.

 ----------